MitchellOnda1984/SQL_Project_Data_Analytics/README.md

-Update contents of thgis later
+Update contents of this later